quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 If you wanted to see the web format _live_, see the [very last section](#adding-the-problem-to-a-codeforces-mashup) of this tutorial.
-I also experted the latest PDF version, click [here][problem-statement-pdf] to see it.
+I also exported the latest PDF version, click [here][problem-statement-pdf] to see it.

 ## Test validation